daronphang/investment_resources/financial_metrics/working_capital.md

 ## Working Capital (NWC):
 Difference between current assets and liabilities.
 It is a measure of company's liqudity, operational efficiency and short-term financial health.
-Companies will try to shorten working capital cycle to improve cash flow.

 ### Interpretation:
 - Positive NWC indicates the company has potential to invest and grow.